levoxtrip/PKB/docs/topics/be.md

 ## Lifestyle

 Are you willing to pay the price for your lifestyle?
 The cost probably comes later.
+## Listen
+When listening there is only now.
+A sound is a reminer to wake up.

+Many of us don't experience life on the full spectrum.
+We hear information but we don't detect the subtle vibrations of feelings in the body.
 ## Long- vs. shorttime

 Be willing to delay short-term gratification in order to ahieve better long-term results.